Have you ever tried kimchi? If not, you're missing out on a classic Korean dish full of probiotic goodness!

 - Combine all ingredients in a large bowl and massage the salt into the vegetables.
 Let the mixture sit for 5-10 minutes, allowing the salt to draw out the juices.
 Use a cabbage crusher or another pounding tool to crush the mixture until enough juices are released to cover it completely.
 Make sure to check out the recipe for precise measurements.

 - Add the mixture into a clean fermenting jar, pressing it down under the liquid.
 If necessary, add a bit of water to ensure the mixture is fully covered.
 Cover the jar with an airlock lid and culture the mixture at room temperature (60-70°F is preferred) until it reaches the desired flavor and texture—usually around 3-7 days.

 You can learn more about the process of fermenting vegetables in our blog article on how to ferment vegetables at home.

 Warm and crunchy, spicy and pungent, tangy and garlicky—what's not to love about Korean kimchi?
 Aside from, of course, the amazing taste and probiotic benefits, one of the most exciting things about kimchi is that it uses different ingredients than many other fermented foods.

-Although it's often associated with sauerkraut, kimchi usually has a shorter fermentation period that results in a different flavor profile and texture.
+Although it's often associated with sauerkraut, kimchi typically has a shorter fermentation period that results in a unique flavor profile and texture.
 A typical batch of kimchi includes cabbages, radishes, onions, garlic, ginger, fish sauce, and Korean chili powder, a complex blend of flavors that creates a healthy food that just tastes so good.

 This unique fermented food has been a Korean staple for over a thousand years, and now the rest of the world is enjoying it as well.
 It’s incredibly versatile, easy to make, and full of nutrients to help your body run better.
-Give it a try, and experience the benefits of kimchi for yourself!
+Give it a try, and experience the unique taste and health benefits of kimchi for yourself!